pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 ### The Problem of DAG Explain

-1. appear a filter that should not appear
+1. `Residual Filter`  should not appear in physical plan explanation.

    As stated before, the `Residual Filter` loses its meaning and should not be present in the physical plan explanation.
 But `Residual Filter` still appears in `TableScan` and `CoveringIndexScan`.